Cathy347Le/made-from-scratch/notes.md

 ##### Price Formatting

 - What happens if I need the price stored as a number and string?
 Is it better to add the string version in the data or reused a function that formats it?
+I added it as a data property in the product model.

+### REDUX

+#### Redux-Traversy Branch

 ## Things to do Later